 Lesson 3: No Money Lending in School

 I was shocked when B told me that a Primary 2 girl had borrowed 90 cents from her.
-The girl eventually paid her back in installments of 60 cents and then 30 cents.
+The girl eventually paid her back in instalments of 60 cents and then 30 cents.

 When B told me about this, I had to think carefully about what to tell her.
 It was good that she was being helpful but the situation didn’t seem right.
 The more questions I asked, the more uncomfortable she became.
 When Daddy was told about it, she burst into tears.